abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 **Model swap.** Moving from Faster R-CNN to YOLOv8s required refitting calibration against the new score distribution — the previous curve was fitted to a different model and would have produced wrong confidences.
 The inference engine was rewritten while keeping the public interface identical (`predict`, `draw_detections`, `read_dicom`), so the API, tests, and demo needed no changes.
 The existing test suite served as the regression check.

+**ONNX export — evaluated, not deployed.** The model was exported to ONNX (opset 12, fixed 512×512 input) with post-processing — anchor-free box decoding and per-class NMS — reimplemented from the raw `(1, 18, 5376)` output.
+Verified against ultralytics on test images: identical classes, identical scores, **0.00px maximum box difference** across all detections.
+Benchmarked at 163.9 ms/image versus 186.7 ms for ultralytics on CPU — a 1.14× speedup.

+It was not deployed.
+The speedup is immaterial for single-image interactive use, the ONNX file is larger (42.6 MB vs 22.5 MB), and replacing library-maintained post-processing with hand-written decoding introduces maintenance risk against a calibration curve fitted to ultralytics' NMS behaviour.
+The export script and verification results are in the repository (`export_onnx.py`, `analysis/onnx_evaluation.json`).

 **Practices.** 7 endpoint tests covering happy paths and error cases, running in CI on every push; calibration validated on held-out data before deployment; version-independent artifact storage; honest scoping throughout.

 ---